- Overview of F2 Visa

 Although the F-1 holder is required to pay the SEVIS I-901 fee, F-2 holders are exempt from paying this.

-As with all visa applications, it’s difficult to give an exact estimate.
-The waiting time will largely depend on the workload of the particular embassy or consulate you submit your application with, and COVID may also play a factor, with the potential for delays to be caused by staff shortages and office closures.
+As with all visa applications, it came be difficult to give an exact estimate.
+The waiting time will largely depend on the workload of the particular embassy or consulate you submit your application.

 At the moment, most USCIS district offices give a 6-12 months processing time estimate.